raceychan/ffder/README.md

 ## Features

 - Lazy-import, install dependency as you needed it
-- File discovery based on file names.
+- File discovery based on file names or patterns.
 - Support for loading files in .env, .toml, .yaml/.yml, and .json formats.
 - Chain of file loader classes that can be extended for additional formats.
 - Caching strategy for loaded files to improve performance.